Home > Desserts > Chocolate Tiramisu

 Did you make this?
 Be sure to leave a review below and tag me @thescranline on Facebook and Instagram!

-This Chocolate Tiramisu is a decadent layered dessert made up of luscious mascarpone cream, smooth chocolate pastry cream and coffee soaked biscuits.
+This Decadent Chocolate Tiramisu recipe is a decadent layered dessert made up of luscious mascarpone cream, smooth chocolate pastry cream and coffee soaked biscuits.

 Serves 12